waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The `gem_pathfinder_v2` tool repeatedly failed to find a path to the warp at (27, 9).
 This was initially mistaken for a bug in the A* algorithm.
 The tool was working correctly; the path was blocked by a boulder I had inadvertently moved into the main corridor.
 This highlights the importance of careful movement during puzzle-solving to avoid creating new obstacles.

 ## General Mechanics
-- **Vertical Pushing:** When pushing a boulder up or down, the player character does not move into the boulder's previous tile.
+- **Boulder Pushing:** When pushing a boulder (horizontally or vertically), the player character does NOT move into the boulder's previous tile.
+This was observed on Victory Road 1F.

 ## Victory Road 1F - Elevation Test
 - **Hypothesis (from agent):** It is possible to move from `elevated_ground` (e.g., (8, 10)) to an adjacent `ground` tile (e.g., (8, 9)).